 LA LECHE LEAGUE INTERNATIONAL OFFERS GUIDELINES ON HUMAN MILK SHARING

-In March 2011, the LLLI Board of Directors adopted the following policy regarding the donation of human milk:
+At the April 20, 2015 Board Meeting, the LLLI Board of Directors adopted the following policy regarding the donation of human milk: